storj-archived/sips/sip-bandwidth.md

 Abstract
 --------
-This document details a proposal to more accurately account for bandwidth usage by a Bridge and to ensure that shards can be successfully transferred between Client and Farmer.
+This document details a proposal to more accurately account for bandwidth usage by a Bridge and to ensure that shards can be successfully transferred between Client and Farmer by building reputation metric based on successful transfers.

 Motivation
 ----------